-While it’s not essential, the final decision depends on your personal preference and what you hope to achieve by painting them.
+While it’s not essential, the final decision depends on your preference and what type of finish you hope to achieve by painting them.

-If you’re looking to add an extra layer of protection or change the color of your cabinets, then painting the inside is a good idea.
+If you want to add an extra layer of protection or change the color of your cabinets, then painting the inside is a good idea.

-However, if you’re happy with how they look and don’t want to spend the time or money on painting them, then there’s no need to do so.
+However, if you’re happy with how they look and don’t want to spend the time or money on painting them, there’s no need to do so.
 You can just clean them and leave them as they are.
 Or use very little paint to do some touchups.

 Jack Luis is a semi-retired painter who loved painting his clients’ ideas on their walls.